Back to insights

 The article outlines three steps for companies to immediately scale up investment and action that leads to the avoidance or removal of greenhouse gas (GHG) emissions through BVCM:

-1. Understand the mitigation hierarchy: Avoiding emissions is critical right now, and companies should prioritise preventing the degradation of natural carbon sinks (e.g. terrestrial and aquatic ecosystems) in the short term.
-Carbon dioxide removals (CDR) are necessary to neutralise residual emissions at the net zero target date, and should be invested in as part of a company’s longer-term decarbonisation strategy.
+1. Understand the mitigation hierarchy: Avoiding emissions is critical right now, and companies should prioritize preventing the degradation of natural carbon sinks (e.g. terrestrial and aquatic ecosystems) in the short term.
+Carbon dioxide removals (CDR) are necessary to neutralize residual emissions at the net-zero target date, and should be invested in as part of a company’s longer-term decarbonization strategy.

-3. Scale quality, permanent CDR and storage: While CDR is no substitute for deep decarbonisation, the latest IPCC report notes that “deployment of CDR to counterbalance hard-to-abate residual emissions is unavoidable if net zero CO2 or GHG emissions are to be achieved”.
-Currently, we struggle to remove 100,000 t CO2 per year, yet we need to remove 5–16 billion tons per year to achieve net zero by 2050.
-In addition to restoration and enhance of natural carbon sinks, companies should support nascent removal technologies, including quality biochar, enhanced weathering, mineralization, direct air capture (DAC) and biomass carbon removal and storage (BiCRS) projects, to address this deficit long term.
+3. Scale quality, permanent CDR and storage: While CDR is no substitute for deep decarbonization, the latest IPCC report notes that “deployment of CDR to counterbalance hard-to-abate residual emissions is unavoidable if net-zero CO₂ or GHG emissions are to be achieved."
+Currently, we struggle to remove 100,000 t CO₂ per year, yet we need to remove 5–16 billion tons per year to achieve net-zero by 2050.
+In addition to restoration and enhance of natural carbon sinks, companies should support nascent removal technologies, including quality biochar, enhanced weathering, mineralization, direct air capture (DAC), and biomass carbon removal and storage (BiCRS) projects, to address this deficit long-term.

-CEEZER is on a mission to make carbon credits more transparent, accessible and reliable, and to help companies navigate the complexities of the market and net zero strategies.
+CEEZER is on a mission to make carbon credits more transparent, accessible, and reliable, and to help companies navigate the complexities of the market and net zero strategies.
+Please get in touch or book a demo today to learn more.